Hungry Hound Dog Food receives the Advisor’s lowest rating of 1 star.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The sixth ingredient includes animal fat.
+The seventh ingredient is animal fat.
 Animal fat is a generic by-product of rendering, the same high-temperature process used to make meat meals.

 For this reason, we do not consider generic animal fat a quality ingredient.